aswanthabam/TextFlowJS/README.md

 this.wrapFontFamily = "Monospace";
 this.wrapTextSize = 20; // 20 px
 ```
-Change speed of the TextFlow by the minSpeed and maxSpeed the speed will be randomly obtained within the range.
+Change speed of the TextFlow by using ```this.minSpeed``` and ```this.maxSpeed```. the speed will be randomly obtained within the range.
 ```js
 this.minSpeed = 50; // In milliseconds
 this.maxSpeed = 100; // In milliseconds
 ```
-Change cursor background color, width, height etc. Default value of height is the height of the text.
+Change cursor background color, width, height etc. Default value of height is the height of the text(i.e font size).
 ```js
 this.cursorHeight = 6; // 6 px (not recommended to set)
 this.CursorBackgroundColor = "#000000";